Securely shipped from Ireland. No fees. Free Returns

 An English Club Song from an Irish harpist?

 But the tune traces it's origins back first to England and then Ireland.
 “Anacreon in Heaven” was the anthem of a London gentleman's club, written by John Stafford Smith.
 But Smith never claimed credit for the melody, only the lyrics of the anthem.
 So we go back father still for the origins of the now famous melody, first written for harp by one of Ireland's greatest composers, Turlough O’Carolan.
+Something to consider as you hear the lovely melody ring out over the coming weeks.

 Weekly Emails, Competitions and More